Labraoban/C_Huffman/README.md

 ## Important
-Several other files not written by me are needed to compile this program.
+Several files not written by me are needed to compile this program.
-Will push them as soon as I've verified that it's okay do push them.
+I will push them as soon as I've verified that it's okay to push them.

 ## Compilation using gcc: